 Master of Arts (Science and Technology Studies), Deakin University, 2000.

-Doctor of Philosophy in the Field of Agriculture, The University of Queensland, 1992.
+Doctor of Philosophy, The University of Queensland, 1992.

 Bachelor of Science (First Class Honours), Murdoch University, 1986.